5jt/dyalog-cookbook/manuscript/09_testing.md

 A>
 A> What if you need to initialise something (say a database connection) but it is somehow different depending on what machine the tests are executed on (IP address, user-id, password...)?
 A> The test framework tries to find two different INI files in the current directory:
+A> First it looks for `testcase.ini`.
+It then tries to find `testcase_{computername}.ini`. "computername" is what you get when you execute `⊣ 2 ⎕nq # 'GetEnvironment' 'Computername'`.
+A>
-A> First it looks for `testcase.INI`.
-It then tries to find `testcase_{computername}.INI`.
-If it finds any of them (or both) it instantiates the `IniFile` class as `INI` on these INI files within the namespace that hosts your test cases.
-In case of a name clash the setting in `testcase_{computername}.INI` will win because it is the last one.
+A> If it finds any of them (or both) it instantiates the `IniFile` class as `INI` on these INI files within the namespace that hosts your test cases.
+In case of a name clash the setting in `testcase_{computername}.ini` will win because it is the last one.

 Now we are ready to test the EXE; create it from scratch.
-Our first test case will process "Ulysses":
+Our first test case will process the file "ulysses.txt":

 ~~~
 :Namespace Tests